 Sex determination using ultrasound visualization is the dominant form worldwide.
 In Canada, ultrasound examinations are part of routine prenatal care and are available free of charge to the patient.
 Imaging has improved and today fetuses can be sexed towards the end of the first trimester when differentiation of the external sex organs occurs (between weeks 10 and 12).
 Many studies have shown that accuracy rates after week 12 are quite high.
 For example, Efrat et al. [2006] found an accuracy rate between 12 and 14 weeks of 99.6 % for males and 97.4 % for females; although 7% of pregnancies could not be sexed.
-Other methods, such as blood tests, sperm sorting, or invitro selection are not yet reliable, expensive, or both.
-In 2004, the Assisted Human Reproduction Act9 made it a crime:
+Other methods, such as blood tests, sperm sorting, or in-vitro selection are not yet reliable, expensive, or both.
+In 2004, the Assisted Human Reproduction Act made the latter two a crime: